DataDog/terraform-provider-datadog/docs/data-sources/monitor.md

 - `no_data_timeframe` (Number) The number of minutes before the monitor notifies when data stops reporting.
 - `notify_audit` (Boolean) Whether or not tagged users are notified on changes to the monitor.
 - `notify_no_data` (Boolean) Whether or not this monitor notifies when data stops reporting.
+- `on_missing_data` (String) Controls how groups or monitors are treated if an evaluation does not return any data points.
+The default option results in different behavior depending on the monitor query type.
+For monitors using `Count` queries, an empty monitor evaluation is treated as 0 and is compared to the threshold conditions.
+For monitors using any query type other than `Count`, for example `Gauge`, `Measure`, or `Rate`, the monitor shows the last known status.
+This option is only available for APM Trace Analytics, Audit Trail, CI, Error Tracking, Event, Logs, and RUM monitors.
+Valid values are: `show_no_data`, `show_and_notify_no_data`, `resolve`, and `default`.
 - `query` (String) Query of the monitor.
 - `renotify_interval` (Number) The number of minutes after the last notification before the monitor re-notifies on the current status.
 - `renotify_occurrences` (Number) The number of re-notification messages that should be sent on the current status.